osrsbox/osrsbox-api/README.md

 ### Load Data into the API

-The data used to be loaded via the host system - which has recently changed.
+The data used to be loaded via the host system - which has just been changed.
 Now you should load the data via the `eve` container.
-The needed scripts are in the `eve/scripts` folder, and can easily be executed by running the script from the Docker container.
-To insert the data, use the following steps:
+The needed scripts are in the `eve/scripts` folder, and can easily be executed by running the script within the Docker container.
+To insert the data, use the following command:

 ```
-# Update the python packages in the eve container
-# You can skip if you want, and pur is needed locally to update
-pur -r eve/requirements.txt

-# Insert the data
 docker exec -t osrsbox-api-eve python3 /scripts/mongo_insert_osrsbox.py
 ```

+I usually keep the `osrsbox` package updated in this repo - so that new and updated data is loaded into the API.
+You can always manually update the `osrsbox` version by modifying the version in the `eve/requirements.txt` file.
+You could also use something like `pur` to auto update the package in the same file.

 ### Check API is Live

 Use Firefox (or another browser) to browse to an endpoint to check the data was inserted:

 ```
-127.0.0.1/items
+0.0.0.0/items
 ```

 Done.